akbaritabar/akbaritabar.github.io/docs/CV_MD/Aliakbar_Akbaritabar_CV.md

 ### Conference presentations accepted but not presented (due to financial, visa or personal issues)

-__Akbaritabar, Aliakbar__; Stahlschmidt, Stephan; Clemens, Blumel (2019) _Giving cRedit: Acknowledging R packages in scientific publications_, accepted to be presented, useR!2019, 9-12/07/2019, Toulouse, France
+__Akbaritabar, Aliakbar__; Stahlschmidt, Stephan; Clemens, Blumel (2019) Giving cRedit: Acknowledging R packages in scientific publications, accepted to be presented, useR!2019, 9-12/07/2019, Toulouse, France

-__Akbaritabar, Aliakbar__; Bianchi, Federico; Jullien, Nicolas (2017) _Fairness and Reciprocity in Online Communities.
-A Large-Scale Survey Experiment among French Wikipedia Users_, accepted to be presented, 3rd European social networks conference, 26-29/09/2017, Mainz, Germany
+__Akbaritabar, Aliakbar__; Bianchi, Federico; Jullien, Nicolas (2017) Fairness and Reciprocity in Online Communities.
+A Large-Scale Survey Experiment among French Wikipedia Users, accepted to be presented, 3rd European social networks conference, 26-29/09/2017, Mainz, Germany

-__Akbaritabar, Aliakbar__; Hezarjaribi, Jafar; Jullien, Nicolas (2015) _Virtual/Cyber Social Capital; a new method to measure Online Social Capital_, accepted to be presented and published in The 2015 IEEE/ACM International Conference on Advances in Social Networks Analysis and Mining (ASONAM), 25-28/08/2015, Paris, France ([access](https://asonam.cpsc.ucalgary.ca/2015/AcceptedMultidisciplinaryTrack.php))
+__Akbaritabar, Aliakbar__; Hezarjaribi, Jafar; Jullien, Nicolas (2015) Virtual/Cyber Social Capital; a new method to measure Online Social Capital, accepted to be presented and published in The 2015 IEEE/ACM International Conference on Advances in Social Networks Analysis and Mining (ASONAM), 25-28/08/2015, Paris, France ([access](https://asonam.cpsc.ucalgary.ca/2015/AcceptedMultidisciplinaryTrack.php))

-__Akbaritabar, Aliakbar__ (2013) _A SNA Study on Iranian Online Social Networks; Case Study of Doreh and U24_, accepted for presentation at 33th Sunbelt Organized by INSNA, 21-26/05/2013, Hamburg, Germany
+__Akbaritabar, Aliakbar__ (2013) A SNA Study on Iranian Online Social Networks; Case Study of Doreh and U24, accepted for presentation at 33th Sunbelt Organized by INSNA, 21-26/05/2013, Hamburg, Germany

-__Akbaritabar, Aliakbar__ (2011) _A SNA Study of Social Networking Sites_, accepted for presentation at 7th UKSNA, 7-9/07/2011, University of Greenwich, UK
+__Akbaritabar, Aliakbar__ (2011) A SNA Study of Social Networking Sites, accepted for presentation at 7th UKSNA, 7-9/07/2011, University of Greenwich, UK

-__Akbaritabar, Aliakbar__ (2011) _A SNA Study of Online Social Networks_, accepted for presentation at 1st Global Conference on Social Networking Revolutions, 7-9/09/2011, Washington University, USA
+__Akbaritabar, Aliakbar__ (2011) A SNA Study of Online Social Networks, accepted for presentation at 1st Global Conference on Social Networking Revolutions, 7-9/09/2011, Washington University, USA

-__Akbaritabar, Aliakbar__; Nosrati Nezhad, Farhad (2011) _Muslim Thinkers Social thoughts; case study of Seyed Hossein Nasr_, accepted for presentation at conference of Social Thoughts and Sociology in Contemporary Middle East, 05/2011, Iranian Sociological Association, Tehran, Iran
+__Akbaritabar, Aliakbar__; Nosrati Nezhad, Farhad (2011) Muslim Thinkers Social thoughts; case study of Seyed Hossein Nasr, accepted for presentation at conference of Social Thoughts and Sociology in Contemporary Middle East, 05/2011, Iranian Sociological Association, Tehran, Iran

-__Akbaritabar, Aliakbar__; Eskandaripour, Ebrahim; Zanjari, Nasibe (2011) _A SNA and Netnography Study of Social Networking Sites_, accepted for presentation in 1st Asia-Pacific Conference on Qualitative Research in Web 2.0, Macau China
+__Akbaritabar, Aliakbar__; Eskandaripour, Ebrahim; Zanjari, Nasibe (2011) A SNA and Netnography Study of Social Networking Sites, accepted for presentation in 1st Asia-Pacific Conference on Qualitative Research in Web 2.0, Macau China

 ## Language skills
-- __Persian (Farsi)__ and __Turkish__ (as mother tongues)
+- __Persian (Farsi)__ and __Qashqai language__ (as mother tongues)
 - __English__
     + TOEFL IBT 2015; overall score: 96/120 (R: 23, L: 24, S: 22, W: 27)
     + TOEFL IBT 2013; overall score: 82/120 (R: 16, L: 22, S: 22, W: 22)